 Keeping too many credit cards.
 According to the FICO study, about 50% of millennials have between 3 – 5 credit cards.
 Too many credit cards may increase the temptation to make unnecessary purchases that you cannot afford.
 Therefore, it is easy to become overextended and unable to meet your financial obligations.

 Signing up for the wrong credit card.
 There are many types of credit cards available with a variety of different terms and features.
 Research the features, benefits, and costs of the credit card before you apply.
 You should select a credit card that meets your needs and best meets your financial status.
 Rewards are nice but do not solely choose a card for the promotional offers and rewards.
+You may purely use your credit card for the purpose of shopping.
+If this is the case, a site like https://www.gobear.com/sg/credit-card/shopping can guide you through choosing and comparing cards to help you make the right choices when shopping.
 Read all the terms and conditions carefully, because some cards come with hidden terms and charges that increase the cost of your purchase and ultimately offset any savings or benefits that you may receive with any promotional offers and rewards.

 Aisha Taylor is the founder of FNPhenomenal–a movement designed to help single moms build financially phenomenal futures by developing the faith to believe that phenomenal living is their reality and acquiring the knowledge and tools needed to achieve their desired goals.